Travis Allen: Voter ID laws

 Allen is a supporter of Voter ID laws in the United States, specifically in California, and has made this a part of his platform for his race for governor in California.

 He has stated publicly and via his social media accounts, that there is voter fraud in California.
 His "controversial" statement was, “Eleven counties in California have more total registered voters than citizens over the age of 18.
 How is this possible?”
 In the opinion of some newspaper editorialists, a statement which never had any evidence for and which has been proven incorrect.
-He "made up" inaccurate numbers for the amount of registered voters in California, according to newspaper opinion writer, Dan Morain.
+He "made up" inaccurate numbers for the number of registered voters in California, according to newspaper opinion writer, Dan Morain.

 In August 2017, Judicial Watch on behalf of the Election Integrity Project(Election Integrity Project California, Inc.) sent a notice-of-violation letter to the state of California alleging that public records obtained on the Election Assistance Commission's 2016 Election Administration Voting Survey and through verbal accounts from various county agencies show eleven California counties - Imperial (102%), Lassen (102%), Los Angeles (112%), Monterey (104%), San Diego (138%), San Francisco (114%), San Mateo (111%), Santa Cruz (109%), Solano (111%), Stanislaus (102%), and Yolo (110%) - have more registered voters than voting-age citizens; and that Los Angeles County officials “informed us that the total number of registered voters now stands at a number that is a whopping 144% of the total number of resident citizens of voting age.”
 In December 2017 Judicial Watch filed a federal lawsuit against Los Angeles County and the State of California over their alleged failure to clean their voter rolls and to produce election-related records as required by the federal National Voter Registration Act (NVRA)(The United States Department of Justice).